abhishek123mojumdar/React-101/Readme-react-101-notes.md

 3. A functional component is a just a JavaScript function which returns as JSX code
 4. A Class component is JS class which can use the concepts of OOJS (Object oriented JavaScript)
 5. Inside a component there can be only one root elemeent .The root element can not have siblings.
+6. Inside a functional component if we have a one single function that is exported then, and if that function is exported using default keyword then we would not need a double curly brace to import the function